CodersOS/image-creator-server/docs/README.md

 ---

 - **POST /create**
-  Post a json in the following format:
+  Post a json in the following format
+  - as request body to `/create`
+  - as the specification argument `/create?specification=...`

         {
           "redirect" : "REDIECT-URL",